Financial Poise

 Can Regenerative Agriculture Fix the US Food System?

-We may not recognize the term regenerative agriculture but we actually know the process.
+We may not recognize regenerative agriculture, but we know the process.
 Regenerative agriculture is about connecting farming systems and our ecological system.
-A revolutionary idea?
-No. Indigenous people knew it worked centuries ago before food production became a modern industry.
+Is this a revolutionary idea?
+No. Indigenous people knew it worked centuries before food production became a modern industry.

 The Food and Land Use Coalition cites six principles